MatthiasChometon/card-yes-desu/README.md

 - on hover card to see details ✅
 - choose deck in battle ✅
 - play with custom cards ✅

-- add custom cinematic for battles
+- import ydk and convert in decks ✅

 - change to have pretty site
 - refactoring with more components
 - refactoring in modules
+- add custom cinematic for battles

 # create-svelte